microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/tracing_resolution.md

 Let's try a hands-on experiment, to see how CommonJS resolution can be traced by inspecting folders on disk.

-1<!-- -->.
-Clone and install the [demo/sample-1](https://github.com/microsoft/lockfile-explorer-demos/tree/demo/sample-1)
+#### 1. Clone the demo repo

-branch from the [lockfile-explorer-demos](https://github.com/microsoft/lockfile-explorer-demos/) demo repo. **_You will need to launch the Verdaccio service in a separate shell window._** See the [Demos repository](../scenarios/demos_repo.md) topic for instructions.
+Clone and install the [demo/sample-1](https://github.com/microsoft/lockfile-explorer-demos/tree/demo/sample-1) branch from the [lockfile-explorer-demos](https://github.com/microsoft/lockfile-explorer-demos/) demo repo. **_You will need to launch the Verdaccio service in a separate shell window._** See the [Demos repository](../scenarios/demos_repo.md) topic for instructions.